crouchbindset/professionalskills/REFERENCES.md

 Interactive augmented reality using Scratch 2.0 to improve physical activities for children with developmental disabilities - https://www.sciencedirect.com/science/article/pii/S0891422214004302 -Interactive game to address an impairment (body strength) showing the use of AR in rehablilitation

-Augmented reality for people with disabilities - https://ieeexplore.ieee.org/abstract/document/7325462 -Development of intellectual information technology augmented reality for persons with disabilities
+Augmented reality for people with disabilities - https://ieeexplore.ieee.org/abstract/document/7325462 -development of intellectual information technology augmented reality for persons with disabilities

+Enveloping users and computers in a collaborative 3D augmented reality - https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=803804 -creating a 3d collaborative environment with augmented reality.

 ## Ethical Issues Report